 This cherry salad just might take the title of “best kale salad”.
 There, I said it.
 Because I really believe it might be one the best kale salads out there.

-It’s studded with not one, but two types of cherries, is flavored with fresh thyme and a killer white balsamic vinaigrette, and gets finished with diced brie (yaas!) and pistachios.
+It’s made with not one, but two types of cherries, is flavored with fresh thyme and a killer white balsamic vinaigrette, and gets finished with diced brie (yaas!) and pistachios.

 There are a few steps to make the ultimate kale salad.
 Here they are:

 I find that Tuscan kale is the ideal variety for salads.
 The leaves of Tuscan kale—also referred to as Dinosaur or Lacinato kale—have a bubbly smooth look to them.
 Those “bubbles” do a fantastic job of holding on to vinaigrettes and dressings.

 Similar to regular curly kale, Tuscan kale benefits from a bit of massaging before assembling and serving.
 However, if you’re short on time or want to skip that step, go right ahead.
 I don’t find the toughness of Tuscan kale to be distracting.

 Tip 2: Make a Homemade Vinaigrette or Dressing